DutchEngineer/STM32F429_NUCLEO_LWIP_FREERTOS/README.md

 ## Notes:
 * Leave all "USER CODE BEGIN" and "USER CODE END" comments and place your code only between these.
 This allows you to regenerate your code within STMcubeMX without losing your code.
 * When generating the code STMcubeMX asks if you want to use systick with FreeRTOS, this is possible but you can change this on pinout tab: sys -> Timebase Source: (choose whatever timer is available)
+* I am working on a Python script to convert html/css/js/ico files to a c string file.